 British Australian soprano Samantha Crawford was awarded the Golden Medal with Honours at the 2017 inaugural Berliner International Music Competition and The NSW Wagner Society Award for Emerging Wagner Singers.
 In 2016 she won First Prize and the President's Prize at the Wagner Society Singing Competition in London and was a Royal Philharmonic Society Chilcott Award finalist.
 Critics have praised her performances as a singer 'whose fine cut soprano brought singing of class,' (Opera), 'leading a strong a vividly characterised cast,' (The Times) and bringing 'a most complete portrayal,' to her roles (Financial Times).

-Further roles include Rosalinde Die Fledermaus, Donna Elvira, Contessa Le nozze di Figaro, Frau Fluth Die Lustigan Weiber von Windsor, Popelka in Martinů’s Comedy on the Bridge, Musetta La bohème and Micaëla Carmen.
+Further roles include Rosalinde Die Fledermaus, Donna Elvira Don Giovanni, Contessa Le nozze di Figaro, Frau Fluth Die Lustigen Weiber von Windsor, Popelka in Martinů’s Comedy on the Bridge, and Micaëla Carmen.

 Samantha graduated from the Guildhall School of Music and Drama with Distinction, where she studied with Yvonne Kenny AM as a Baroness de Turckheim Scholar.
 She is an alumna of the Wagner Bayreuth Stipendium, Britten-Pears, and Garsington Alvarez Young Artist Programmes.

-In 2016 Samantha co-founded the Creative Professionals Network Australia with support from the High Commission and the Australian Music Foundation at Australia House, London.
+Samantha is the Co-Founder and Director of the Creative Professionals Network Australia.
+CPN launched in 2016 with support from the High Commission and the Australian Music Foundation at Australia House, London.

 Samantha is the receipient of numerous awards including; The Golden Medal with Honours at the Berliner International Music Competition, First Prize and President's Prize at the Wagner Society Singing Competition, J:opera Gesangswettbewerb Sonderpreis Theater Kiel, Wagner Bayreuth Stipendienstiftung, Australian Music Foundation Young Musician, Royal Philharmonic Society Chilcott Award finalist, The Mozart Singing Competition, The NSW Wagner Society Award for Emerging Wagner Singers, The Countess of Munster Trust, Help Musicians UK, Tait Memorial Trust Julian Baring Award, Nicholas Boas Charitable Trust and The City of London Corporation.